MATERIALS PROPERTIES AND CARE INSTRUCTIONS

 CARE INSTRUCTIONS

-To retain the quality of the artwork, gently remove dust every few months using a soft and clean natural bristle brush.
+Dusting: To maintain its appearance, gently remove dust every few months using a soft, clean, natural bristle brush.

 If an anti-moth treatment is required, freezing is a widely used, effective, and chemical-free method for treating textiles.
-To kill insects at all stages of their life-cycle, the item must be frozen very rapidly down to a temperature of -20°C. Some museums and conservation specialists will offer this service.
+To kill insects at all stages of their life-cycle, the item must be frozen very rapidly down to a temperature of -20°C for a period of 2 weeks.
+Some museums and conservation specialists will offer this service.

 Alternatively, pest control smoke bombs or fumigation services can help help address infestation problems.